Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Introduction

 {\bf Applications of hypergraph duality.} The $\Dual$ problem and its computational variant have a tremendous number of applications.
 They range from data mining~\citep{guno-etal-97,ManiToiv,BGKM2002,BGKM2003}, functional dependency inference~\citep{mannila1992complexity,mannila1994algorithms,gott-libk-90}, and machine learning, in particular, learning monotone Boolean CNFs and DNFs with membership queries~\citep{guno-etal-97,mishra1997generating}, to model-based diagnosis~\citep{ReiterDiag87,grei-smit-wilk-90}, computing a Horn approximation to a non-Horn theory~\citep{kavv-etal-93,gogi-etal-98}, computing minimal abductive explanations to observations~\citep{Eiter-Makino-Abduction}, and computational biology, for example, discovering of metabolic networks and engineering of drugs preventing the production of toxic metabolites in cells~\cite{Klamt2004,Klamt2006}.
 Surveys of these and other applications as well as further references can be found in~\citep{EGJelia,EG95,hagenDiss,Klamt2009}.

 The simplest and foremost applications relevant to logic and hardware design are DNF duality testing and its computational version, DNF dualization.
-A pair of Boolean formulas $f(x_1,x_2,\ldots,x_n)$ and $g(x_1,x_2,\ldots,x_n)$ on pro\-po\-si\-tio\-nal variables $x_1,x_2,\ldots,x_n$ are {\it dual} if
+A pair of Boolean formulas $f(x_1,x_2,\ldots,x_n)$ and $g(x_1,x_2,\ldots,x_n)$ on pro\-po\-si\-tio\-nal variables $x_1,x_2,\ldots,x_n$ are {\it dual} if, for any Boolean assignment to variables $x_1,\dots,x_n$,

 A monotone DNF is {\em irredundant} if the set of variables in none of its disjuncts is covered by the variable set of any other disjunct.
 The {\em duality testing problem} is the problem of testing whether two irredundant monotone DNFs $f$ and $g$ are dual.
 It is well-known and easy to see that monotone DNF duality and $\Dual$ are actually the same problem.\footnote{In fact, in the literature, the hypergraph transversal problem was tackled interchangeably from the perspective of monotone Boolean formula dualization, or from the perspective of hypergraphs.
-Readers wanting to know more about the relationships between some of the different perspectives adopted in the literature to deal with the \DualProbHyp problem are referred to Appendix~\ref{sec:perspectives}.} Two hypergraphs $\G$ and $\H$ are dual iff their associated DNFs $\G^*$ and $\H^*$ are dual, where the DNF $\F^*$ associated with a hypergraph $\F=\tuple{V,E}$ is $\bigvee_{e\in E}\bigwedge_{v\in e}v$, where, obviously, vertices $v\in V$ are interpreted as propositional variables.
-For example, the hypergraphs $\G$ and $\H$ of Figure~\ref{fig1} give rise to DNFs
+Readers wanting to know more about the relationships between some of the different perspectives adopted in the literature to deal with the \DualProbHyp problem are referred to \cref{sec:perspectives}.} Two hypergraphs $\G$ and $\H$ are dual iff their associated DNFs $\G^*$ and $\H^*$ are dual, where the DNF $\F^*$ associated with a hypergraph $\F=\tuple{V,E}$ is $\bigvee_{e\in E}\bigwedge_{v\in e}v$, where, obviously, vertices $v\in V$ are interpreted as propositional variables.
+For example, the hypergraphs $\G$ and $\H$ of \cref{fig1} give rise to DNFs

 which are indeed mutually dual.
 The duality problem for irredundant monotone DNFs corresponds, in turn, to $\Dual$, and the problem instances $\tuple{\F,\G}$ and $\tuple{\F^*,G^*}$ can be inter-translated by extremely low-level reductions, in particular, LOGTIME reductions, and even projection reductions.
 In many publications, the $\Dual$ problem is thus right away introduced as the problem of duality checking for irredundant monotone DNFs.
 An equivalent problem is the problem of checking whether a monotone CNF and a monotone DNF are logically equivalent.